Home > Resources > How to transfer iPhone photos to your MacBook Air

 for macOS | for Windows

-It is suitable for two-way transfer and management of files between iOS devices and computers, including photos, videos, music, broadcast, etc., enabling you move your photos and videos from iPhone to MacBook Air or from MacBook Air to iPhone.
+It facilitates bidirectional file transfer and management between iOS devices and computers, including photos, videos, music, broadcast, etc., enabling you move your photos and videos from iPhone to MacBook Air or from MacBook Air to iPhone.

 1. Download and launch iPhone Data Transfer on your MacBook Air.
 Then unlock your iPhone and connect it to your MacBook Air.

-2. Click "Photos" button in the sidebar and pick your preferred photos.
+2. Navigate to "Photos" button and pick your desired photos.
 All the photos on your iPhone will be categorized into different albums for you to select them purposefully.
-You can check your favorite photos one by one or use "Check All" option to select all photos.
+You can check your favorite images one by one or use "Check All" option to select entire photo library.

-3. Select the destination folder to send your photos to.
-Click the "computer" icon at the top of the window and select the folder to save the photos in the pop-up window, then click "Open" button at the bottom right to add photos from iPhone to your MacBook Air.
+3. Start the photo transfer.
+Click the "computer" icon at the top and choose a target folder to keep your photos in the pop-up window, then click "Open" button at the bottom right to add photos from iPhone to your MacBook Air.

 If you have another Windows PC, you can follow our other guide on How to transfer photos from iPhone to PC without iTunes.